TYPES OF PATENTS

 Short-term patents are designed to assist smaller inventors.
 These patents can also suit inventions where a shorter market life is expected, or inventions that are not technologically complex.
 These patents last for a maximum of ten years, and the applicant does not need to provide evidence of the invention's novelty.
 This effectively reduces the costs and length of time involved in getting an invention patented.

-Because procedures are generally simpler, short-term patents can be examined reasonably quickly, usually within 12 months from the filing date if requirements are correct and complied with.
 If applications are made for both a short-term patent and a full-term patent in respect of the same invention, the short-term patent will become void when the full-term patent is granted.

 With some exceptions, the provisions relating to full-term patent applications and patents also apply to short-term patent applications and short-term patents.
 The main exceptions are: